 Resin Composite Fillings: they are durable, biocompatible and aesthetically correct for the teeth.

 Depends of the type of fillings.
 Resin composite fillings and glass ionomers are biocompatible, but amalgams are made of mercury, with could be toxic for the patient.

 Can a Permanent Tooth Filling Stay For a Lifetime?

 If you have a good dental hygiene and the proper care, permanent tooth fillings could last you a lifetime.

 If you are in need of a tooth filling and want one aesthetically correct, then you should go to Edge Dental.
-There you will find the best types of tooth colored fillings and the procedures are performed by some of the best dentists in the country.
+There you will find the best types of tooth-colored fillings and the procedures are performed by some of the best Emergency dentist in the country.
 Book An Appointment Now and begin the process of having a beautiful smile!